 The LAC provides free, preliminary legal advice to the public on a wide variety of civil issues.
 Whilst providing support at this centre you will interview a client and produce an interview summary, carefully supervised by our Supervising Solicitor, in order to help you gain interviewing, drafting and file management skills through hands-on experience.

 This experience will see you calling potential clients for the Legal Advice Centre and taking details of their legal problem before considering, with the help of the Supervising Solicitor, whether the Legal Advice Centre can help.

 Family Law Advice Guildford (FLAG)

 This experience will see you calling clients, obtaining details from them regarding their legal query, and then taking notes on the advice they’ve been given at our telephone clinics by one of our volunteer local lawyers.

 National Centre for Domestic Violence (NCDV)

 This organisation provides fast, free legal advice and support for victims of domestic violence.
 In particular it runs an emergency injunction service allowing anybody, regardless of financial circumstances to obtain protection through the civil courts (usually an injunction) within 24 hours.
-After suitable training you could volunteer for various duties within NCDV’s headquarters based in Guildford.
+After suitable training you could volunteer for various duties either remotely or within NCDV’s headquarters based in Guildford.

 Citizens Advice Bureau